-The Tennessee Association of Chiefs of Police was formed nearly 50 years ago by Chiefs Joe Casey, Joe Fowler, and Bobby Williamson in order to improve the professionalism and communication among police chiefs and other officials locally and statewide.
-During those forty plus years, our association has become a leader in the law enforcement profession by providing professional training, management development, legislative updates, grant information, partnerships with state and federal agencies and addressing issues that affect law enforcement on a daily basis.
+The Tennessee Association of Chiefs of Police was formed over 50 years ago by Chiefs Joe Casey, Joe Fowler, and Bobby Williamson in order to improve the professionalism and communication among police chiefs and other officials locally and statewide.
+During those fifty plus years, our association has become a leader in the law enforcement profession by providing professional training, management development, legislative updates, grant information, partnerships with state and federal agencies and addressing issues that affect law enforcement on a daily basis.
 We are an association based on leadership that promotes integrity, commitment, and service to mankind.
 The TACP meets every other month in the Nashville area except for our annual conference which is held in July/August in a location to be determined by the incoming president.
 During these meetings members have the opportunity to:

 - Earn more than 40 hours of POST approved training

 - Hear quality speakers from all over the country present relevant information on management, integrity and leadership